Why is vitamin B12 so important? It’s because it plays a critical role in many of the body’s most important functions. Consider this:

 What is vitamin B12?

-Vitamins are compounds that are essential for normal function but cannot be synthesized by the human body.
+First of all, the term vitamin is used to describe compounds that are essential for normal function but cannot be synthesized by the human body.
 They must, therefore, be acquired from the diet—or nowadays via pills known as supplements.

 |Life Stage||Recommended Amount|